-Most drivers know a person’s age is one of the factors insurers use to determine your auto insurance premium.
-But did you know auto rates often decrease for drivers as they age and build a safe–driving insurance history?
+Most drivers know a person’s age is one of the factors insurance providers use to determine their auto insurance premium.
+But did you know auto rates often decrease for drivers as they age and build a safe–driving and insurance history?

-Being a safe driver involves ability and skill, not how old you are.
-Many car insurance companies offer discounts and reduced premiums for drivers over the age of 60 since they are more likely to practice safe-driving habits due to their years of experience behind the wheel.
+In fact, many car insurance companies offer discounts and reduced premiums for drivers over the age of 60 since they are more likely to practise safe-driving habits due to their years of experience behind the wheel.

 Though seniors tend to be cautious drivers, many may not have refreshed their driving skills since they first learned to drive.
-Concerningly, statistics from Transport Canada suggests drivers over the age of 65 tend to suffer more traffic fatalities than other age groups.
-Which is why it may be worthwhile to refresh your knowledge by way of a safe driving course for mature drivers.
+Concerningly, statistics from Transport Canada suggest drivers over the age of 65 tend to suffer more traffic fatalities than other age groups.
+If you’re a senior, it may be worthwhile to refresh your knowledge through a safe driving course for mature drivers.
 Doing so can enhance your skills, help you maintain your good driving record, and potentially earn you a discount on your premium.

 In Ontario, once you hit the age of 80, you are required to participate in a driver’s licence renewal program to test your driving abilities.
-The good news is the program is typically about 90 minutes and it includes:
+The program typically takes about 90 minutes to complete and includes:

 - A vision test